Recon-Fuzz/recon-docs/src/bootcamp/bootcamp_part_3.md

 > For the recorded stream of this part of the bootcamp see [here](https://x.com/i/broadcasts/1dRKZYvXNgvxB).

-## Additional Points On Chimera Architecture
+## Additional points on Chimera architecture

-In parts 1 and 2 we primarily looked at targets defined in the `MorphoTargets` contract but when you scaffold with Recon you also get the `AdminTargets`, `DoomsdayTargets` and `ManagersTargets` generated automatically.
-We'll look at these more in depth below but before doing so here's a brief overview of each:
+In parts 1 and 2 we primarily looked at targets defined in the `MorphoTargets` contract, but when you scaffold with Chimera you also get the `AdminTargets`, `DoomsdayTargets` and `ManagersTargets` contracts generated automatically.

+We'll look at each of these more in depth below but before doing so here's a brief overview of each:

 - `AdminTargets` - target functions that should only be called by a system admin (uses the `asAdmin` modifier to call as our admin actor)
 - `DoomsdayTargets` - special tests with multiple state changing operations in which we add inlined assertions to test specific scenarios
 - `ManagersTargets` - target functions that allow us to interact with any manager used in our system (`ActorManager` and `AssetManager` are added by default)

-## The Three Types of Properties
+## The three types of properties

 When discussing properties it's easy to get caught-up in the subtleties of the different types, but for this overview we'll just stick with three general ideas for properties that will serve you well.